DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 ### init

 Asks you some questions to initialize a new Custom App design template.
-Once complete be sure to follow the "Next Steps" provided.
+Once complete, be sure to follow the "Next Steps" provided.

 <!-- theme: info -->
 > #### No `mkdir` necessary